 The GCSE course offers a modern approach to studying Latin, developing pupils core language skills as well as enhancing their analytical and reflective abilities.
 The course enables pupils to steadily build their Latin vocabulary and their syntactical and grammatical knowledge so that they have the skills and ability to translate ‘unseen’ passages.
 Pupils study both prose texts in Latin (by authors such as Tacitus and Julius Caesar) and verse texts (by authors such as Virgil and Ovid).
 In each case, they also study the characters and story, learning both to explain in detail the way that writers achieve literary effects and to examine the work critically and within the cultural context and values of the ancient world.

-SPupils require at least a B grade at Level 2 Common Entrance Latin.
+Pupils require at least a B grade at Level 2 Common Entrance Latin or equivalent of level 2 Common Entrance.

 Students study the OCR A Level Latin course.
 For further details, see the OCR Website or the Harrodian Sixth Form Prospectus.